Unit 3 - Notes

 Arguments

-2. buf: Pointer to the memory buffer where data will be stored.
+2. buf: A pointer to the buffer where the read data will be stored.

-3. count: Maximum number of bytes to read.
+3. count: The maximum number of bytes to read.

 Return Value